Melania Trump Announces Children's Issues Campaign

-After well over a year in the White House, Melania Trump announced her first formal agenda as first lady on Monday afternoon in the Rose Garden.
+After well over a year in the White House, Melania Trump announced her first formal agenda as first lady on Monday afternoon in the White House Rose Garden.

 The children-focused initiative is called Be Best, and consists of three pillars: wellbeing, social media, and opioid abuse.

-While many expected her to focus on cyberbullying, she ended up pursuing a broader agenda, reportedly because Trump and his advisers dissuaded her given the optics around the president's own online behavior.
+While many expected her to focus on cyberbullying, she ended up pursuing a broader agenda, reportedly because Trump and his advisers dissuaded her given the optics around the president's own online behaviour.

 Her spokesperson Stephanie Grisham put it this way: “There are too many critical issues facing children today for her to choose just one,” she told the New York Times in an email.
 “She wants to use her platform as first lady to help as many children as she can.”